jquery/learn.jquery.com/page/using-jquery-core/data-methods.md

 attribution:
   - jQuery Fundamentals
 ---
-As your work with jQuery progresses, you'll find that there's often data about an element that you want to store with the element.
+There's often data about an element you want to store with the element.
 In plain JavaScript, you might do this by adding a property to the DOM element, but you'd have to deal with memory leaks in some browsers. jQuery offers a straightforward way to store data related to an element, and it manages the memory issues for you.

 ```
 // Storing and retrieving data related to an element